Providing Quality Care

 Submitting complete clinical information with the initial request for a service or treatment will help us make appropriate and timely UM decisions.
 You may discuss any UM denial decisions with a physician or another appropriate reviewer at the time of notification of an adverse determination.
 You may also request UM criteria pertinent to a specific authorization request or for any other UM-related request or issue by contacting the UM department at the health plan.

 Transition To Other Care

 Providing quality care to our members includes helping adolescents transition to an adult care provider.
-If you or one of your patients need assistance in finding an adult primary care provider or specialist, contact WellCare or reference the information in the Provider Manual.
+If you or one of your patients need assistance in finding an adult primary care provider or specialist, contact Wellcare of Kentucky or reference the information in the Provider Manual.
 We can assist in locating an in-network adult care provider or arranging care if needed.

 The health plan formulary/Preferred Drug List (PDL) is based on the plan benefits and is updated on a regular basis.
 If you believe a medication merits an addition to the PDL, a request may be submitted using the Formulary Change Request form.
 The current PDL, which includes information regarding covered drugs, restrictions, prior authorization requirements, limitations, etc., is located on the health plan website.

 Access To Case Management